titonobre/fanweekend.pt/src/documents/registration-terms-and-conditions.md

 Registration will be divided into three phases:

 1. Registration form submission.
-2. Email confirmation with Payment details.
+2. Confirmation email.
-3. Validation of Registration.
+3. Payment and Validation of Registration.

 Only once your payment has been confirmed will your registration be accepted as valid.
 After payment and validation, no refunds can be issued.

 ## Communication

-The main form of communication between the organization and the participants will be the Fan Weekend website at [https://www.fanweekend.pt/](https://www.fanweekend.pt/)
+The main form of communication between the organization and the participants will be the Fan Weekend website at [https://fanweekend.pt/](https://fanweekend.pt/)

+Special bulletins will be sent to the email address used on registration.

 ## Notes